Franco-Prussian

 Yellow line: annexed territories.

-The aim of setting up a postal administration for the occupied territories in Nancy, headed by Joseph Rosshirt, was to re-establish a postal service that had ceased to exist.
-This service had to be profitable and rely on the supposed cooperation of the French civil servants still present.
-It also relied on the possibility of postal exchanges between the free and occupied zones.
+The creation of a postal administration for the occupied territories in NANCY, under the direction of Joseph Rosshirt, aimed to restore a postal service that had ceased to function.
+This service needed to be profitable and was expected to rely on the cooperation of French civil servants who remained in their posts, as well as the possibility of maintaining postal exchanges between the free and occupied zones.

-However, from the beginning, the French civil servants who remained refused to cooperate with the Germans.
+However, from the outset, French civil servants refused to cooperate with the German authorities.

-On 27 August 1870, Heinrich von Stephan, Director General of the Post Office of the North German Confederation, proposed a compromise to Edouard Vandal, his French counterpart in Paris:
+On 27 August 1870, Heinrich von Stephan, Director General of the Post Office of the North German Confederation, proposed a compromise to his French counterpart in Paris, Édouard Vandal:

 Post offices located in French territory occupied by German armies often receive correspondence bound for France.

-The French administration was aware very early on (before the letter of 27 August) of the wishes of the German postal administration.
-It could not accept this situation and on 8 September issued a service order reproduced in Monthly Bulletin no. 27 of September 1870, in which it was stipulated that letters from occupied territories were to be considered as unfranked and taxed at 30 centimes unless they bore French stamps.
+The French administration, however, had already been aware of German intentions before von Stephan’s letter of 27 August.
+Unwilling to accept such an arrangement, it issued a service order on 8 September, published in Monthly Bulletin No. 27 (September 1870).
+This directive stipulated that letters from the occupied territories were to be considered unfranked and taxed at 30 centimes unless they bore French stamps.

 "Mr Director General,

-I hereby acknowledge receipt of your letter of 27 August, in which you inform me of the measures taken by your Administration to ensure the routing of correspondence collected in the departments occupied by the German armies and bound for the rest of France.
+I acknowledge receipt of your letter dated 27 August, in which you inform me of the measures taken by your Administration to facilitate the routing of correspondence collected in the departments occupied by the German armies and destined for the rest of France.

-I am giving orders that in the opposite direction, correspondence bound for the departments in question is to be delivered without tax or account to the raylway post office no. 10 […]”.
+I am issuing instructions that, in the opposite direction, correspondence bound for these departments shall be delivered without tax or account to railway post office No. 10 […]"

-Clearly, although the French postal authorities were prepared to exchange correspondence, they refused to accept the validity of occupation stamps for the entire inland postage to the addressee.
+This response made it clear that, while the French postal authorities were willing to exchange correspondence, they refused to recognise occupation stamps as valid for the entire inland postage to the recipient.

-Civil post offices and field post offices, of which you are aware, will receive the corresponding instructions as soon as possible - with reference to the contrary instruction already given orally by me to some of them [...]".
+Civil post offices and field post offices under your jurisdiction will receive the relevant instructions as soon as possible—this will supersede the contrary instructions that I have already given orally to some of them […]".

 Extract from the Journal des Débats of 11 September 1870.

-Von Stephan had therefore thought that the French would completely accept his proposal.
+Von Stephan had assumed that the French postal administration would fully accept his proposal.
+However, this was not the case.

-3 October was therefore the date on which the mixed postage system was introduced on the German side.
+Thus, 3 October 1870 marked the official introduction of the mixed postage system on the German side.

 Letter mailed on 30 April 1871 at CAMBRAI for ARS SUR MOSELLE franked at at 20 c.